Sahil5111/100DayChallenge/README.md

 059. created a header file to work with stack in c
 060. resolved an error in zstack.h
 061. started a basic express project
-062. learned to use view engine to render html and pass objects from server to views
+062. learned to use a view engine to render HTML and pass objects from server to views
-063. created day 058s api with express
+063. created day 058s API with Express
 064. deployed reactchallenge(tenzies)
 065. Breshanham line drawing algorithm
 066. Breshanham ellipse drawing algorithm
-067. Modified code to fetch images from django api project and display images
+067. Modified code to fetch images from Django API project and display images
-068. added logic to fetch image when last image is reached (infinite scroll)
+068. added logic to fetch image when the last image is reached (infinite scroll)
-069. Modified code so that data can be shared across diffrent ports
+069. Modified code so that data can be shared across different ports
 070. added code for breshanham circle drawing algorithm 071.
 072. added code for cohen sutherland line clipping algorithm
-073. tried pywhatkit to schedule whatsapp message
+073. tried pywhatkit to schedule WhatsApp message
-074. tried pyehatkit to turn images to ascii art
+074. tried pyehatkit to turn images to ASCII art
-075. Learned about webpack bundler and made a config to workd with three js via adding html loader and css loaders
+075. Learned about webpack bundler and made a config to workd with three js via adding HTML loader and CSS loaders
 076. Made a rotating cube using three js
 077. added a bouncing sphere and directional light to the three js project
+078. added a cool lambo [asset](https://sketchfab.com/3d-models/2021-lamborghini-countach-lpi-800-4-d76b94884432422b966d1a7f8815afb5)